- Our Process

 Continuant, Akron’s vendor that had been hired to support Akron’s Avaya system in January of 2019, was able to work with Five9 to get this cloud-based contact center solution deployed.
 Where the initial timeline had projected the contact center wouldn’t be done until summer, Continuant and Five9 set it up over a weekend.
 Now with a 100% cloud-based contact center, Akron’s IT desk could easily manage remote tickets even with all their technicians working from home.

 This is just the beginning of a communications transformation at Akron.
-To further boost the university’s collaboration capabilities, Continuant will be installing a new Microsoft Teams solution in place of the Avaya system.
-With its advanced video conferencing and voice functionality, Teams will help facilitate communication and collaboration for both students and faculty alike.
+To further boost their collaboration capabilities, the University will be installing a new Microsoft Teams solution in place of the Avaya system with Continuant's help.

 Share this story